Last Source Alignment Review: May 2026

 Mapped Logic Scope

-Manual S scope of alignment
+Manual S screening scope

 Design-load intake